How AchieveIQ Works

 3. An AI writes your guide

-We use a large language model trained on a broad corpus of internet data, which includes gaming guides, wikis, and forums.
-It generates strategies based on what it learned during training, not by browsing the web live.
+We use a large language model trained on internet data, including gaming guides, wikis, and forums.
+It generates strategies based on training knowledge, not by browsing the web live.
 Guides stream to you in real time.

 What data we access